Polishing Film Type Edge Polishing

 (after rough polishing process)

-Abnormal crystal growth at the edge during epitaxial film growth
+Abnormal crystal growth at edge during epitaxial film growth

 (after finish polishing)